Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   ---------------------------------------------------------------------------------------------------------------------------------------
   ```

-  You should see the following when the function has uploaded the JAR files.
+  You should see the following when the method has uploaded the JAR files.

   ```console